Yakitrak/obsidian-cli-docs/index.md

       # Opens with search query in other-vault
       $ obs create stars --vault other-vault
       ```
-      Search for any text, it will open the vault with the search query.
+      Perform text searches with ease, Obsidian will open with the query results displayed in the search tab.
     url: "/docs/commands/search-notes"
     btn_label: "More Information"
     btn_class: "btn--small"